 In 2007, Father Donohue signed the American College & University Presidents’ Climate Commitment, vowing that Villanova would achieve carbon neutrality by 2050.
 This program was taken over and expanded by Second Nature, and the new name is the Carbon Commitment.
 To achieve this, Villanova will invest in improving campus infrastructure efficiency, as well as purchase carbon offsets and renewable energy for the energy required to run campus operations.

 In response to the signing of the Presidents Climate Commitment, Father Donohue established the President’s Climate Commitment Committee.
 In 2009, that committee was merged into the President’s Environmental Sustainability Committee (PESC) and charged with responding to all aspects of campus sustainability, not just energy.
 The committee was comprised of faculty, staff, and students from across campus who shared a passion for environmental issues and a desire to strengthen Villanova’s commitment to sustainability.
 The mission of PESC was to help coordinate, support, advance, and track sustainable practices and policies on campus and to implement the President’s Climate Commitment on behalf of the University.

 As part of the Presidents Climate Commitment, Villanova developed a Climate Action Plan (CAP) to help guide the University towards achieving climate neutrality.
 The plan was completed in early 2010.
 Click here for a summary or full copy of the CAP.

 Every two years, Villanova submits a greenhouse gas report for the previous two years as part of the Presidents Climate Commitment.
 To view past year’s greenhouse gas reports visit the Second Nature's reporting website.

 Villanova’s emissions have decreased over the past 5 years, mainly due to a switch from coal to natural gas as the main source of energy for producing steam and purchasing electricity.
-During this time, we have increased our campus footprint by adding two new LEED Gold certified buildings that have added to Villanova’s overall energy demand.
-For more information on campus energy reduction initiatives visit the Buildings and Energy & Climate tabs.
+During this time, we have decreased our campus footprint by adding two new LEED Gold certified buildings that have added to Villanova’s overall energy demand.
+For more information on campus energy reduction initiatives visit the Buildings tab.